Falls and Bone Health Services

-The services are closely linked and the professionals involved are employed by Gloucestershire Hospitals NHS Foundation Trust, NHS Gloucestershire and Gloucestershire County Council; providing services across the county.
+The services are closely linked and the professionals involved are employed by Gloucestershire Hospitals NHS Foundation Trust, Gloucestershire Care Services NHS Trust and Gloucestershire County Council; providing services across the county.

 A third of people over 65 fall each year.
 A half of all people aged over 80 fall each year.
 However, falls risks can be minimised and falls are not an inevitable part of ageing.
 The Falls Service provides detailed assessment of falls risk factors and offers personalised treatment plans to minimise these risks.

 Common risk factors include: